 Maria Cristina Zoppo (Turin, 1971).

 A graduate in Economics and Business from the University of Turin, she is a Chartered Accountant enrolled in the Register of Independent Auditors, as well as a court-appointed expert.
-Since 1996, she has gained extensive experience in corporate and tax matters by working as a consultant for medium and large-sized listed companies belonging to multinational corporate groups (such as General Motors, SKF, L’Oréal, Avio, Reply Group, and Johnson Electric).
-In performing these activities, she has become an expert in extraordinary transactions, loan contracts, tax disputes, also at international level, and debt restructuring transactions, gaining in-depth knowledge of the sector regulations.
-She has been a member of Boards of Statutory Auditors, also as Chairperson, at various companies, also belonging to international groups, as well as a member of Supervisory Bodies pursuant to Legislative Decree 231/2001.
-She is currently a partner of BDO Tax & Law, a member of the international BDO network of auditing and consultancy firms, a Board Director of Newlat Food, Chairperson of the Board of Statutory Auditors of Schoeller Allibert, and a Statutory Auditor of Cooper-Standard Automotive Italy.
-She has been a Board Director of Intesa Sanpaolo, appointed as a member of the Management Control Committee, since 2016.
+She has gained extensive experience in corporate and tax matters, also by working as a consultant for medium and large-sized listed companies belonging to multinational corporate groups (such as General Motors, SKF, Houghton, Imerys, the Schoeller Allibert Group, Johnson Electric).
+She has become an expert in extraordinary transactions, loan contracts, tax disputes, also at international level, and debt restructuring transactions.
+She has gained in-depth knowledge of the banking and financial regulations, as well as of Organisation Models pursuant to Legislative Decree 231/2001.

 Alberto Maria Pisani (Rome, 1955).

 A graduate of Economics and Business from La Sapienza University of Rome, he is a Chartered Accountant and an Independent Auditor enrolled in the relevant professional registers.
 From 1982 to 2016, he worked at Ernst & Young in the financial/insurance sector; he was admitted to the partnership in 1995 and served as a Board Director acting as a representative of the FSO (Financial Services Organisation) sector, as well as a member of the Partner Supervisor Board.
-He also served as COO for Italy in the banking and insurance sector.
-While working at Ernst & Young, he held the position of partner responsible for the independent audit of leading Italian banking groups, with respect to which he gained experience also in due diligence activities and in securitisations carried out by prominent Italian banking groups.
-He was also responsible for the control and the independent audit of asset management and real estate fund management companies, as well as companies operating in the factoring and leasing sectors.
+He held the position of partner responsible for the independent audit of leading Italian banking groups, with respect to which he gained experience also in due diligence activities and in securitisation operations; he was also partner responsible for the independent audit of asset management and real estate fund management companies, as well as companies operating in the factoring and leasing sectors.
 Moreover, he was responsible for professional assignments regarding the analysis and evaluation of the models adopted for the identification of risks and internal controls, as well as the issue of fairness opinions in the context of capital increases or mergers.

 Roberto Franchini (Southampton - UK, 1955).